-If all projections hold true, we anticipate a deficit scenario at the end of FY 2020 and in subsequent years.
+If all projections hold true, we anticipate a deficit scenario at the end of FY 2021 and in subsequent years.
 Currently, those deficits are able to be offset with appropriation from cash reserves but will begin to have a significant impact on our cash balance.
-Without change, we will fall below the 50% threshold at the end on FY2023.
+Without change, we will be near the 50% minimum threshold at the end on FY2024.
 The Council will continue to review rates and their long-term effect annually.